dathinaios/GameLoop/README.md

 ## Basics

 We will start simple so be patient until we reach the interesting sounding part.
-We will need a decoder for the sound output.You can choose from a selection of different decoders but for now let's use the simple stereo decoder from the `AmbIEM` Quark:
+We will need a decoder for the sound output.You can choose from a selection of different decoders but for now let's use the simple stereo decoder from the AmbIEM Quark:

 ---

-NOTE: In GameLoop you can choose between the `AmbIEM` (3d order Ambisonic to Binaural) and Ambisonic Toolkit (First order Ambisonics - Stereo, Binaural and other configurations).
-Regarding Binaural the Ambisonic Toolkit produces less artifacts but `AmbIEM` delivers (according to my subjective comparison) a superior spatial image.
-The newStereo decoder used here is inferior to both but it does not require you to download the Kernels for `ATK` or the HRTF's for `AmbIEM`.
-See GameLoopDecoder if you want to try other decoder configurations.
+NOTE: In GameLoop you can choose between the AmbIEM (3d order Ambisonic to Binaural) and Ambisonic Toolkit (First order Ambisonics - Stereo, Binaural and other configurations).
+Regarding Binaural the Ambisonic Toolkit produces less artifacts but AmbIEM delivers (according to my subjective comparison) a superior spatial image.
+The newStereo decoder used here is inferior to both but it does not require you to download the Kernels for ATK or the HRTF's for AmbIEM.
+See the `GameLoopDecoder` help file if you want to try other decoder configurations.

 ---

     GameLoopDecoder.newStereo;

 Now we need to create the environment for our sounds to live in.
-Let's assign it to the environment variable ~gameloop:
+Let's assign it to the environment variable `~gameloop`:

     (
     ~gameloop = GameLoop(40, 40, 1).play(0.05);